subscorp/TooManyGames/README.md

+This website was created using HTML and CSS for the Front-End and Python, Flask and jinja2 for the Back-End.
+The Idea is the following:

 Did you ever buy a "must play", super hyped game on day one, only to find out it takes about 200 hours to beat, which you definitely didn't have the time for?
 Or maybe you paid 60$ to play the game people won't shut up about, and realised you can beat it in one sitting, and it wasn't worth all that hard earned money.
 And what about all those hidden-gems with an average review score of 85 or lower? we all know we should play the next GTA or Legend of Zelda, but there are so many amazing games that slip under the radar all the time.